-To identify and understand the issues related to roads and to assess the direct and indirect impacts and risk, a quantitative and qualitative research of the beneficiary communities was conducted on sample basis.
-For quantitative research, a household questionnaire was developed, tested and administered to the sampled beneficiary community households to collect the information on relevant aspects.
-Also qualitative research through Focus Group Discussions (FGDs) with beneficiaries including women was conducted to assess the impacts and capture their aspirations regarding better connectivity with improved roads and services.
+To identify and understand the issues related to Water Supply and to assess the direct and indirect impacts and risk, a qualitative research of the beneficiary communities was conducted on sample basis.
+Qualitative research through Focus Group Discussions (FGDs) with beneficiaries including women was conducted to assess the impacts and capture their aspirations regarding improved water supply services.

-The household survey and FGDs were conducted during mid-April to May 2018.
-The data collected was entered and processed in a customized database after scrutiny.
-For the purpose, out of 26 sample roads 4 roads were chosen in tribal region.
-Consultations were conducted on aspects related to economic activities, education, health and perception about the improved roads and its impacts.
-These discussion were conducted with general village population and women.
-The findings of the primary survey data is presented in Environmental and Social Management Planning Framework (ESMPF) of which TPPF is a part.
+The FGDs were conducted during mid-June to July 2018.
+The information collected was analyzed.
+For this purpose, out of 5 sampled ULBs, 1 was chosen in tribal region.
+Consultations were conducted on aspects related to economic activities, education, health and perception about the water supply and its impacts.
+These discussions were conducted with general population and in particular with women.
+The findings are presented in Environmental and Social Management Planning Framework (ESMPF) of which TPPF is a part.
 The following observations and conclusions are from this primary and secondary research.